tmeyer01/tmeyer01/README.md

 <h1 align="center">Hi 👋, I'm Thomas</h1>
 <h3 align="center">A passionate full stack developer from Vancouver Canada</h3>

-- 🔭 I’m currently working on **Gravel and Pave**
+- 🔭 I’m currently working on a portfolio page **Gravel and Pave**

-- 💬 Ask me about **Javascript, and how it changed my life**

-- ⚡ Fun fact **You might not be able to tell by looking at me but im a kind of fast cyclist**
+- ⚡ Fun fact **You might not be able to tell by looking at me but I'm a kind of fast cyclist**

 <h3 align="left">Connect with me:</h3>
 <p align="left">